sergmain/metaheuristic-docs/p/security.md

-### Master account configuration
+### 'Master admin' account configuration

-For configuring the main properties of Metaheuristic, such as rest access for Processors, the master admin account must be used.
+For configuring the main properties of Metaheuristic, such as rest access for Processors, the 'Master admin' account must be used.
 Master admin account is configured in [application.properties](/p/application_properties.md) file and can't be changed dynamically via web-interface.
 Properties for configuring:
 ```properties